 - on premises which have an ‘on premises’ license granted as a restaurant and the function occurs during regular trading hours

-- attending a function as approved by the Victorian Commission for Gambling and Liquor Regulation taking into account the above requirements.
+- attending a function as approved by Liquor Control Victoria taking into account the above requirements.

-A temporary limited liquor licence is required for events where payment is required to attend the event and the ticket price includes the supply of alcohol and/or over the counter sales.
-The Victorian Commission for Gambling and Liquor Regulation will advise on whether a licence is required and the requirements for applying for a licence.
+A temporary limited liquor licence is required for events where payment is required to attend the event and the ticket price includes the supply of alcohol and/or over the counter sales. will advise on whether a licence is required and the requirements for applying for a licence.

 School camps and excursions – staff